Beauchamp Duff: Early life

-Army Career in India
+Career in India

 Duff was Deputy Assistant Adjutant-General at the Indian Army Headquarters from 1891 to 1895, then served as a Brigade Major on the Isazai Expedition during 1892.
 He was again Deputy Assistant Adjutant-General during the Waziristan Expedition from 1894 to 1895, fighting in the action at Wano, twice mentioned in despatches, he was promoted brevet lieutenant colonel.

 From 1895 to 1899, Duff was Military Secretary to the Commander-in-Chief Sir George White in India, to Sir Charles Nairne and then to Sir William Lockhart, before being appointed Assistant Military Secretary for Indian Affairs in the War Office in 1899 to Lord Wolseley.
 In September 1899, he aided Sir George White to Natal to take part in the Second Boer War of 1899 to 1901.
 He was present at the sieges of Ladysmith, as well as at the actions at Elandslaagte and Rietfontein.
 He served as Assistant Adjutant-General on Lord Roberts Staff during the actions at Vet River and Sand River, the surrender of Johannesberg, and then the subsequent occupation of Pretoria.
 He was twice mentioned in despatches for the Boer War, was appointed a Companion of the Order of the Bath, and received the Queen's South Africa Medal with five clasps.

-Upon returning to India in April 1901, Duff took up the position of Deputy Adjutant-General at the Indian Army Headquarters, and acted as Adjutant-General twice while the actual AG served in South Africa (April–November 1901) and was on leave in England (September–October 1902).
-He was appointed in command of the Allahabad District with the rank of a brigadier general in early 1903.
+Upon returning to India, Duff, on 1 April 1901, took up the position of deputy adjutant general at the Indian Army Headquarters, and acted as adjutant general twice while the actual AG served in South Africa (April–November 1901) and was on leave in England (September–October 1902).
+He was appointed in command of the Allahabad District with the temporary rank of brigadier general in early 1903.